 And the weather wasn’t quite done with us yet.
 We were now running about an hour later than planned, so rather than reaching our hotel in South Dakota by nightfall we found ourselves driving in the dark through the most massive and intense thunderstorm I’ve ever seen in my life (and I’ve spent most of my life living in places where thunderstorms are very common).
-The only way I can describe it is that we were driving inside a giant strobe light that was pelting us with sheets of rain and hail while trying to blow the car off the road.
+The only way I can describe it is that we were driving inside a giant strobe light that was pelting us with sheets of rain and hail while trying to blow us off the road.
 It was constant lightning for at least half an hour, flashes as bright as daylight followed by brief moments of complete darkness.
 It was extremely difficult to drive in.
 We eventually were able to find a safe place to pull over to wait it out.

 Not entirely the evening we’d had planned.
 But we didn’t have to spend the night in the middle of a dirt road in Nebraska, so I guess it could have been worse.

 The Important Stuff:

 - Getting there: Toadstool Geologic Park is located in the Oglala National Grassland, about 25 minutes northwest of the town of Crawford, Nebraska

 - Fees and passes: From May-Nov there is a $3/car fee for day use (half price with America the Beautiful or other Interagency Pass)

 - Hiking: we took the 1 mile (1.6 km) interpretive loop trail through the badlands terrain, but there are a couple longer hiking options available as well